 OK, the metaphors are doing my head in.
 Try it this way:

-I’m not a fan of Justin Bieber.
-I don’t hate him.
-I don’t object to him.
-I don’t believe he is an artist of no inherent value.
+I’m not a massive Metallica fan.
+I don’t hate them.
+I don’t object to them.
+I don’t think they suck.

-That’s not to say egging people’s houses and all those other hijinks are acceptable – polarizing people does not mean totally disregarding how your actions affect other people.
-But it does mean that any fear about being who you are deep down is not helping your artistic career.
-You can’t grow a following until you’re honest, genuine and merciless in being who you are and therefore honest, genuine and merciless in offering that following what you can, and only what you can.
+And as an artist, you can’t grow a following until you’re honest, genuine and merciless in being who you are and therefore honest, genuine and merciless in offering that following what you can, and only what you can.
 Nothing more.
 This can be a challenging and emotionally difficult process.
 It takes the best part of a lifetime to put it into practice.

 So if, deep down, you’re a sensitive, stubborn, weak-willed, loud, quiet, overthinking, stupid and/or picky person, it’s your obligation to yourself and your potential audience to find that I-don’t-give-a-fuck attitude and let it out.
 Once you do, you’ll be better equipped to harness the positive implications of every trait.
 And you’re likely to start attracting people who value these traits too.

 That’s why everything you think is a liability is actually a strength.
 And more often than not, the bigger the liability, the bigger the strength.